France - Data Protection Overview

 - processing for the fulfillment of their tasks in the field of social protection, including when the use of the registration number in the national identification register of natural persons is necessary for the performance of assessments, studies, statistics and research, or for the implementation of exchanges or treatments involving several social protection actors;

 - the National Public Health Agency, for the management and follow-up of health alerts; and

-- companies, in order to fulfil their reporting obligations requiring the use of the registration number in the national identification register for natural persons, and for the automated processing of payroll and personnel management resulting from legal or regulatory provisions and collective agreements concerning declarations, calculation of contributions and payments to dedicated organisations.
+- companies, in order to fulfill their reporting obligations requiring the use of the registration number in the national identification register for natural persons, and for the automated processing of payroll and personnel management resulting from legal or regulatory provisions and collective agreements concerning declarations, calculation of contributions and payments to dedicated organizations.

 The CNIL has also published guidance on the NIR Decree (only available in French here).

 Criminal convictions are dealt with by Article 46 of the Act.
 Such processing can be implemented by:

 - jurisdictions, public authorities, and legal persons managing a public service;

 - auxiliaries of justice (such as mediators or experts) for the strict exercise of their functions, as well as entities collaborating with judicial entities;

 - natural or legal persons, for the purpose of enabling them to prepare and, where appropriate, to initiate and follow legal proceedings as victims, defendants or on their behalf and to enforce the decision rendered;